 Sight-reading is the skill of reading and playing piano keyboard music which you haven't seen before.
 This is a very useful because it means that you can try out and enjoy many pieces of music without having to practise them.
 The idea is not necessarily to play perfectly, but to get most of the notes sounding and above all to keep going.
 The rhythm must above all be correct, continuous and flowing, but how do we play piano music fluently?
 Firstly we have to learn to read music with both hands which can take up to 6 months.
-There is detailed instruction to help you do this in our downloadable piano-course at our Patreon shop
+There is detailed instruction to help you do this in my downloadable

 RH space notes in treble clef